Douglas Kelley: World War II

-Post-Nuremberg trials
+Post war

 In 1946, Kelley published a book on the Rorschach test.
 He later directed the Graylyn Psychopathic Hospital at the Bowman Gray School of Medicine in North Carolina.
 A year after this, Kelley became the head of the Department of Psychology at Berkeley.
 During this time, he was a consultant for the Berkeley police, San Quentin Prison, the United States Army, and the United States Air Force.

-During his career, Kelley investigated the psychological motives of criminals.
-His work involved focusing on truth serums, including developing sodium pentothal and sodium amytal injections and nitrous oxide and ether inhalants.
+During his post-war career, Kelley investigated the psychological motives of criminals, as well as evaluating the psychological fitness of law enforcement officers.
+In the 1950s he was an advocate for increased psychological screening of prospective police officers, something that was not regularly done at the time.
+His work also involved experimenting with truth serums, including developing sodium thiopental and sodium amytal injections and nitrous oxide and ether inhalants, many of which he had tried on himself.

 He also used polygraph tests on criminal subjects.
 Kelley's work helped lead to the conviction of Burton Abbott.
+At the time of his death, he was a professor of psychiatry and criminology at UC Berkeley.

 Kelley was described by family as an alcoholic who had outbursts of anger and had a history of threatening suicide.
-On New Year's Day 1958, Kelley had an outburst while cooking and told his family he was going to commit suicide and he did do this, witnessed by his wife, father and three children.
-He ingested a capsule of potassium cyanide, the same method of suicide as Nazi leader Göring.
+On New Year's Day 1958, Kelley had an outburst while cooking, having burned himself, and told his family he was going to commit suicide.
+Witnessed by his wife, father and three children, he ingested a capsule of potassium cyanide, the same method of suicide as Nazi leader Göring.
 News reports at the time said police determined the capsule was the same as the ones Kelley took from Nuremberg.
 His family, however, have disputed this.
 His physicians reported that prior to his death, Kelley was being treated for a stomach condition and under high amounts of stress.
-At the time of his death, he was a professor of psychiatry and criminology at UC Berkeley.

-In popular culture
+Cultural depictions

-Kelley is portrayed by Stuart Bunce in the 2006 BBC docudrama Nuremberg: Nazis on Trial, which depicts the events at Nuremberg, and by Rami Malek as the protagonist in the 2025 film Nuremberg, which is based on Jack El-Hai's nonfiction book The Nazi And The Psychiatrist.
+Kelley is portrayed by Stuart Bunce in the 2006 BBC docudrama Nuremberg: Nazis on Trial, which depicts the events at Nuremberg, and by Rami Malek as the protagonist in the 2025 film Nuremberg, which is based on Jack El-Hai's 2013 nonfiction book The Nazi And The Psychiatrist: Herman Goring, Dr. Douglas M. Kelley, and a Fatal Meeting of Minds at the End of WWII.